Franklin Ratliff | Chief Technology Officer

 Franklin was the junior/co-designer (2010-2015) for the Bullet Project land speed rocket car project where he was responsible for the rocket system and escape capsule.

-Franklin has also been part of the site selection process for the TSI factories and facilities, which will be constructed from June 2024 onward.
+Franklin has also been part of the site selection process for the TSI factories and facilities, which will announced in Q3-2024.

-Franklin will lead an engineering and technologies team of more than 1,000 persons, including six Vice-CTO’s for the TSI spaceplanes, spacecraft, and project divisions.
+Franklin will lead an engineering and technologies team of more than 1,000 persons, including six Vice-CTO’s for the TSI spaceplanes, spacecraft, missions and special projects divisions.

 About the Titans Spaceplanes